ggreen5/ggreen5/README.md

 - 👀 I’m interested in devops and enterprise architecture
 - 🌱 I’m currently learning git, vscode, python, java...
 - 💞️ I’m looking to collaborate on everything
-- 📫 How to reach me ...give some time
+- 📫 How to reach me ...give some more time

 <!---
 ggreen5/ggreen5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.